Mohammed-wsabi/b00401062.github.io/Medicine/Cardiovascular System & Cardiology.md

 ## Treatment of Atrial Fibrillation

 - Anticoagulants
+	- If > 48 hours
+	- If CHA<sub>2</sub>DS<sub>2</sub>-VASc Score ≥ 2
 - Cardioversion
+	- If < 48 hours
+	- If no atrial thrombus on echocardiogram
-	- Electrical cardioversion
+	- If anticoagulated
-	- Antiarrhythmics :: Class 2 & 4
+- Antiarrhythmics :: Class 2 & 4 & Digoxin

 ## Etiology of ST Segment Elevation